SebKuzminsky/zenbot/README.md

 ## FlatCAM

-At startup, before loading any project Gerber or Excelleon files, switch to the "Options" tab, select "APPLICATION DEFAULTS", and set "Units" to mm, to match what KiCad puts out.
+At startup, before loading any project Gerber or Excelleon files, set up some options.
+Switch to the "Options" tab and select "APPLICATION DEFAULTS".

+Set "Units" to mm, to match what KiCad puts out.

+In the "Gerber Options" section:

+* Set "Isolation Routing" -> "Tool dia" to 0.010 inch (0.254 mm) which
+  matches the "PreciseBits MN208-0100-002F" endmill i'm using.

+* Set "Board cutout" -> "Tool dia" to 0.0315 inch (0.800 mm) which matches the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut.

+* Set "Board cutout" -> "Margin" to 0.0 inch (0.000 mm).

+* Set "Board cutout" -> "Gap size" to 0.0 inch (0.000 mm), since we're using double-sided tape for work holding no work-holding tabs are needed.
+FlatCAM imposes a minimum size so we can't get totally rid of them.

+* Set "Board cutout" -> "Gaps" to "2 (L/R)" or whatever feels appropriate
+  to you.
+Since we don't want board cutout gaps and there's no "0" option here, you should probably choose one of the 2-gap options.

+In the "Excelleon Options" -> "Create CNC Job" section:

+* Set "Cut Z" to -1.8 mm.

+* Set "Travel Z" to 0.5 mm.

+* Set "Feed Rate" to 125 mm/min.

+In the "Excelleon Options" -> "Mill Holes" section:

+* Set "Tool dia" to 0.794 mm.

+In the "CNC Job Options" -> "Export G-Code" section:

+* Set "Prepend to G-Code": "G21 G64 P0.01" for mm, or "G20 G64 P0.0005"
+  for inch.

+* Set "Append to G-Code": "m2"

+* Disable "Dwell".

+If you changed any of the application settings you have to quit FlatCAM and restart for them to take effect.

 ### Load PCB fabrication files